 The process of wireframing involved identifying the key elements we wanted the users to see to impact their relevant emotional responses around the insights we found.

 When considering the wireframing, the emphasis was placed on the logistics, empathetics, objectives and introducing a mechanism of interaction.
 The three primary elements included social media trends, a community of like minded professionals and your personal profile.

-The idea I alluded to was that the functionality for the website needed to based on the “push and pull” methodology.
+The idea I alluded to was that the functionality for the website needed to be based on the “push and pull” methodology.
 The user needed to have more control on the avenue they went down rather than be lead down a path that might not be for them.
-This was done by offering the host a feature where they could easily categorise their listing in their words, rather than being forced by the options preset.
+This was done by offering the host a feature where they could easily categorise their listing in their own words, rather than being forced by the preset options.

 Prototyping was a collaborative effort.
 It culminated in a medium fidelity prototype which was then used for user testing.
 A lot of the smaller quick wins such as button hierarchy, headings and copy were ironed out.

 The main effort involving the prototype was the script forming for the user testing.